zpl-zak/handmade_ftw/README.md

 # Copyright
 ```
 Unless otherwise indicated, all content on this repository
-is copyrighted by Dominik *ZaKlaus* Madarász.
+is copyrighted by Dominik *ZaKlaus* Madar??sz.
 All rights reserved.
 No part of the content, either text or binary data
 may be used for any purpose other than personal use.
 Therefore, reproduction, modification, storage in a retrieval system or retransmission,